BorisNaydenov/BorisNaydenov/README.md

 <br>

-:gem: A must-have guide for any organization.
-And if your internal knowledge system does not have it...
+:gem: And if your internal knowledge system does not have it...

 :gem: You and your hiring managers will play the negative odds.